Learned Women in Traditional Jewish Society

 As the ideas and ideals of the Renaissance became more widespread, records suggest that some Jewish women, particularly in the upper class, received a better secular education than Jewish women ever had before.
 A document of the sixteenth century reports that rich young women, both Christian and Jewish, studied poetry, learned classical literature and discussed these writings among themselves.
 Although the stricter rabbinic authorities regularly condemned this type of education for women, warning that it would corrupt them, it persisted and reached its height in the sixteenth century.
 The most outstanding of these women, however, always seem to have had a good Jewish education as well.

 Both Fioretta da Modena and her sister Diana Rieti were disciplined and dedicated sixteenth-century scholars.
-Expert in Torah, Mishnah, Talmud, Midrash and Zohar, Fioretta was praised for her learning by her grandson, Aaron Berechiah ben Moses of Modena (d.
+Expert in Torah, Mishnah, Talmud, A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash, and Zohar, Fioretta was praised for her learning by her grandson, Aaron Berechiah ben Moses of Modena (d.
 1639), a cousin on his mother’s side of Leone Modena (1571–1648).
 When she was seventy-five she left Italy to continue her studies in Safed but died just as she reached the border of Palestine.

 Benvenida Abravanel, from the famous Abrabanel family of Spain, was well educated in both Jewish and secular subjects.
 As a result of the Spanish Expulsion of 1492, the Abrabanel family immigrated to Naples where Benvenida became tutor to Eleonora, the daughter of the Spanish viceroy.
 The two women maintained a close relationship long after Eleonora had grown and married the Grand Duke of Tuscany.
 Benvenida, along with her daughters, was also a generous patron, contributing money for the printing of books and the support of scholars.
 Among those who benefited from her patronage was the pseudo-messiah David Reuveni (d.
 1538?).